 Lord’s Bank, Belize

-Lamb’s funeral home provides the full range of mortuary services, having previously worked at a funeral home in the United States.
+Lamb’s funeral home provides the full range of mortuary services for several years, having previously worked at a funeral home in the United States.
 Lamb’s funeral home offers full intravenous embalming.

 Local Burial – Costs range from US$1100 to US$1500